kobadoo/kobadoo.github.io/README.md

 # Kobadoo App

-Kobadoo is a free memory game that trains your brain using funny emojis.
+Kobadoo is a free game to train your brain by memorizing emojis, playing cards, numbers, arithmetic, flags or geometric shapes.
+Children can also learn new words in English, Spanish and Norwegian using the Kids mode.

 For further information about Kobadoo, please contact us on `hello (at) kobadoo.com`.

-(c) Kobadoo, 2022.
+(c) Kobadoo, 2023.
 All rights reserved.